← All workflows

 Supporting documents

-Prior research memoranda or notes to build upon or audit
+Any existing research memos or notes on the topic to build upon or audit

 .pdf, .docx

-Cases, statutes, or regulations already identified for inclusion in the analysis
+Cases, statutes, or regulations already identified that should be incorporated into the analysis

 .pdf, .docx